THE CAVE OF IDEAS

 If living in a caravan all year long is doubtlessly uncomfortable for the greater part, it gives me a pace that’s in agreement with life.
 A certain discomfort is necessary as well, in order to live and in order to create as well.
 The body needs it.
 It needs to get cold and to get hot.
 Or, if it isn’t discomfort, at least a different kind of well-being, more physically in sync with nature.

 The quest for comfort is really just a slow and insidious break-up, seemingly painless, with nature.

-The caravan is before any a natural extension of the one who lives there.
-The paradox is there: there is not less traveler than the one who lives in caravan.
-Somewhere else, only with my suitcase, I felt lost.
+The caravan is, above all, a natural extension of the one who lives in it.
+The paradox is there: no one is less of a traveler than someone living in a caravan.
+Anywhere else, with just my suitcase, I feel lost.
 I need to take my world with me.
-That I settle inAubervilliers, in Rome or in front of the Palace of Versailles, only the garden changes, by opening the door.”
+Whether I settle in Aubervilliers, in Rome or in front of the Palace of Versailles, only the garden changes, when I open the door.”